-Situated in Gangwon-do Province, between Sokcho and Yangyang Beach, lies the small town of Naksan.
+Situated in Gangwon-do Province, between Sokcho and Yangyang Beach in South Korea, lies the small town of Naksan.

 I wanted an escape during my travels to Korea, and that’s exactly what I got.

 People flock to Naksan for one thing, and one thing alone.
 The beach.

 I visited Naksan Beach during our summer vacation as I was teaching English in Korea, and yes, it was busy.
-However, the beaches of Busan and Jeju Island attract far greater crowds and Naksan Beach is one of the quieter beaches on the east coast.
+However, the nearby beaches of Sokcho and Yangyang attract far greater crowds and Naksan Beach is one of the quieter beaches on the east coast.

-Unfortunately the beaches in Korea are nothing like that of the Philippines or Bali so don’t expect a tropical island vibe.
-However, Naksan Beach is definitely one of the better ones in Korea with soft sand, clear water and great facilities.
+Unfortunately, the beaches in Korea are nothing like that of the beaches in Bali so don’t expect a tropical island vibe.
+However, Naksan Beach is definitely one of the better ones in Korea with soft sand, clear water, and great facilities.

 I never had any expectations for surfing in Korea but I’d read that Yangyang Beach and Naksan Beach are among the favorite surfing spots.

-You can enter Naksansa Temple from either the beach where you walk up the road leading towards the cliff.
-Alternatively, you can enter at the main gate which is just off the main road.
+You can enter Naksansa Temple from either Naksan Beach, where you walk up the road leading towards the cliff.
+Alternatively, you can enter the main gate which is just off the main road.
 There are plenty of signs offering directions so it shouldn’t be too difficult to find.

 How to get to Seoraksan National Park from Naksan Beach